-- Care for personal needs, such as using the bathroom independently, dressing oneself, using appropriate table manners, etc. - Recognize and greet familiar people by name - Use verbal forms of politeness, such as "please," "thank you," "you're welcome," etc. - Follow rules established for specific settings (e.g., public places like a library or bus) - Follow the rules of simple games - Play cooperatively with other children, taking turns, and sharing toys as necessary
+- Recognize and greet familiar people by name - Use verbal forms of politeness, such as "please," "thank you," etc. - Follow rules established for specific settings (e.g., public places like a library or bus) - Follow the rules of simple games - Play cooperatively with other children, taking turns, and sharing toys as necessary

-Language
+Oral Language

-- Give and respond to full name - Clearly communicate needs, desires, and feelings using words - Speak in sentences that are mostly grammatically correct - Carry on a simple conversation with an adult, taking turns, staying on topic, contributing to the conversation by answering - and asking questions, etc.Sequentially describe a personal experience - Ask and answer questions
+- Give and respond to full name - Clearly communicate needs, desires, and feelings using words - Speak in sentences that are mostly grammatically correct - Carry on a simple conversation with an adult, taking turns, staying on topic, contributing to the conversation by answering and asking questions, etc. - Sequentially describe a personal experience - Ask and answer questions - Understand and use words to describe position in space, such as "over/under," "in/on," "up/down", etc.